Neuroendocrine cell hyperplasia of infancy (NEHI)

 Neuroendocrine cell hyperplasia of infancy (NEHI), previously known as persistent tachypnea of infancy, is a rare lung disease first described in 2005 .
 The etiology is unknown, but genetic mechanisms may play a role.
 NEHI typically presents in otherwise healthy infants during the first months to year of life with persistent tachypnea, crackles, and hypoxemia.
 In addition to these chronic clinical features, NEHI is defined by chest computed tomography (CT) findings of hyperinflation and ground-glass opacities in a characteristic geographic distribution and lung biopsy findings demonstrating prominence of bombesin-positive neuroendocrine cells in the distal airways.
-NEHI may be diagnosed based on high-resolution CT (HRCT) and clinical findings in many cases, but lung biopsy is still needed in others.
+NEHI may be diagnosed based on high-resolution CT (HRCT) and clinical findings in most cases, but lung biopsy is still needed in others.
 Pulmonary symptoms and hypoxemia tend to improve with time, but may persist for years.

 The clinical presentation, diagnosis, and treatment of NEHI is discussed in this topic review.
 The characteristics and diagnosis of other interstitial lung diseases of infancy and childhood are discussed separately.
 (See "Classification of diffuse lung disease (interstitial lung disease) in infants and children" and "Approach to the infant and child with diffuse lung disease (interstitial lung disease)".)